 Over the years, reaching live Squarespace Customer Service has become increasingly difficult.
-This guide shows how how to bypass the automated customer care system to reach a real person—or quickly find the info you need.
+This guide shows how how to bypass the automated customer care system to reach a real person—or find the info you need.

 Get Human Help: via Live Chat